- Written by Dr.Mehmet Demircioglu

 Start with the hair loss plan, not the donation date.
 If finasteride or dutasteride is protecting native hair, do not interrupt it casually.
 If blood donation is important to you, ask the donation center about its exact medication policy before the transplant is booked.
 Discuss the medication plan early rather than discovering the conflict after surgery.

 Then separate the calendars.
 The donation center decides when your blood can be accepted.
-The surgeon decides when your scalp, blood count, medication plan, and travel schedule are suitable for FUE.
+I decide whether your scalp, blood count, medication plan, and travel schedule are suitable for FUE.
 Those calendars may not match, especially with dutasteride.

 The worst plan is to stop medicine suddenly, donate blood close to surgery, and say nothing.
 That creates unstable medication history, possible blood count change, and poor surgical disclosure at the same time.